openkfw/TruBudget/PowerBI/ReadMe.md

 This readme explains how to connect PowerBI to TruBudget via it's API.
 As a core issue, this explanation will provide the necessary Power Query M skript to dynamically generate a token, which will in turn be used to get the respective data from TruBudget.

 ## Get Token Manually from Postman
-Use the user.authenticate POST request in Postman to obtain a token manually.
+Use the user.authenticate POST request in Postman to obtain a bearer token manually.
 Copy this token as you will need it to connect PowerBI to the TruBudget API.

 ## Connect PowerBI to TruBudget via API
 In the next step PowerBI will be connected to TruBudget via the API using - for now - the manually generated token.